 In addition, your support team can only handle so much.
 Increasingly, customer support teams have more responsibilities that are separate from directly answering customer questions via phone, email, and live chat.
 By providing a helpful knowledge base, your customers can get the answers they need on their own.
-This frees up your support reps to handle more important issues and allows your customers to feel accomplished that they found a solution all by themselves -- after all, in 2015, 81% of online U.S. adults used knowledge bases and FAQ pages.
+This frees up your support reps to handle more important issues and allows your customers to feel accomplished that they found a solution all by themselves -- after all, consumers expect your business to help them find their own solutions with self-service tools.

 3. It's easy to build.